 ’Snap-through’ motion

-In a transition moment between convex and concave shape of the laminate during bending, a ’snap-through’ motion occurs in the case if the free length of the laminate is even slightly different from the distance between the fixing clamps in a straight position.
-A snap-through motion in IEAPs has also been previously used to achieve bistable actuator153, energy-harvesting 70 and motion-sensing154 systems.
-Figure 12 depicts a transient output voltage of the IEAP motion sensor (type I) attached to a test rig B so that the free length is slightly longer than the distance between the fixing clamps.
-During the transition between convex and concave shape of the laminate, a fast buckling motion occurs.
-The buckling motion can be easily observed in the transient voltage, which indicates a good sensitivity of the IEAP motion sensor at high frequencies.
+In the transition moment between the convex and concave shape of the laminate during bending, ’snap-through’ motion occurs in the case if the free length of the laminate is even slightly different from the distance between the fixing clamps in a straight position.
+A snap-through motion in IEAPs has also been previously used to construct bistable actuators153, in energy-harvesting 70 and motion-sensing154 systems.
+Figure 13 depicts transient output voltage of the IEAP motion sensor (Type I) attached to the test rig B so that the free length is slightly longer than the distance between the fixing clamps.
+During the transition between convex and concave shape of the laminate, fast buckling motion occurs.
+The buckling motion can be easily observed in the transient voltage, which indicates to good sensitivity of the IEAP motion sensor at high frequencies.